 Now, Ghostface is back and is one again contacting victims over the telephone, but also seems to have greater technical savvy appropriate to our digital age.
 He can manipulate security systems and even door-locks.
 The first person Ghostface calls is high-school student Tara Carpenter (Jenny Ortega).
 She is at home alone and doesn’t know who she is talking to.
 When she does, she realises that she and her friend Amber (Mikey Madison), with whom she has been texting, are both in grave danger.

-And so, begins the new SCREAM adventure and although it’s the fifth Scream movie it has the same name as the first Scream movie.
+And so, begins the new SCREAM adventure and although it’s the fifth Scream movie, it has the same name as the first Scream movie.
 And because this is the Scream movie franchise they give us a scene to tell us want they’re doing and why.
-Scream (2022) bring out the term requel, which has been around a while but isn’t commonly used outside of film-head circles.
-It explains a requel as a part sequel to a franchise and part reboot in which new characters and their stories are established while eventually calling upon the established legacy characters.
-The overall idea being to build a new audience on a foundation of established fandom.
+Scream (2022) brings out the term requel, which has been around a while but isn’t commonly used outside of film-head circles.
+It explains a requel as a part-sequel to a franchise and part-reboot in which new characters and their stories are set-up, while eventually calling upon the established legacy characters.
+The overall idea being to build a new audience on a foundation of existing fandom.